School of Education values

 Pedagogical sensitivity

-The School of Education supports a childcentered view of education.
-Educators must develop an understanding of the primacy of the child-teacher relationship and its ethical underpinning while honouring and respecting the needs of each child.
-Educators must have the knowledge, skill, and confidence to adapt and develop curriculum to meet the specific needs of the child.
+The SOE supports a learner centered view of teaching.
+Educators must understand the importance of the learner-teacher relationship and its ethical underpinning, while honouring and respecting the needs of each learner.
+Educators must have the knowledge, skills, and confidence to adapt and develop curriculum to meet the specific needs of each learner.

 Reflective practice

-The School of Education believes that educators must engage in reflective practice, the ability to reflect in a thoughtful way on the significance of different teaching situations and on their role in creating a learning environment.
-Educators must demonstrate self-knowledge by openly identifying personal biases and projections.
-Reflective practice, guided by the principles of self-evaluation and self-directed learning, is considered the foundation of continuous professional growth.
+The SOE believes that educators must engage in reflective practice.
+Reflective practice is the ability to reflect in a thoughtful and comprehensive way on the significance of different teaching and learning situations and on the educator’s role in creating and maintaining a healthy learning environment for everyone.
+Educators must demonstrate self- knowledge by openly identifying personal biases and projections.
+Reflective practice, guided by the principles of self-evaluation and inquiry, is considered the foundation of continuous professional growth.

 Critical mindedness

-The School of Education believes that educators must understand the complexity, subtlety, and difficulty of contemporary educational questions and issues.
-In an attempt to solve problems, educators must show a high degree of flexibility in comparing various perspectives and alternative solutions.
+The SOE believes that educators must understand the complexity, subtlety, and difficulty of contemporary educational questions and issues.
+This understanding is extended to their colleagues – as educators value the experiences of their peers, recognize the diversity that is possible within instructional techniques, and choose to learn all that they can without passing judgment on fellow professionals.
+In an attempt to solve problems, educators must show a high degree of flexibility in comparing various perspectives, seeking alternative solutions, and engaging in collaboration.

 Social justice